hucker/pathql/README.md

 - The CLI does **not** provide a true interactive REPL for composing complex PathQL filter expressions.
 - Only pattern matching and recursive search are supported from the command line.
 - For advanced queries, use PathQL as a Python library in your own scripts.

+## WARNING: Symlink and broken symlink handling is platform-dependent and not well tested across all OSes and edge cases.
+Results may vary depending on your operating system and filesystem.
+Use caution when relying on symlink detection in PathQL filters and queries.